 RainMachine is another DIY smart sprinkler controller that is so easy to activate that there’s no chance of getting lost.
-I’ve personally installed the RainMachine and it only took around 5-8 minutes to have it up and running.
+I’ve personally installed the RainMachine, and it only took around 5-8 minutes to have it up and running.

 If you’re interested in the setup process, we’ve dropped a detailed video guide published by RainMachine.
 It perfectly explains all the steps required to complete the procedure.

-It’s important for modern smart home products to be both functional and visually appealing.
+It’s essential for modern smart home products to be both functional and visually appealing.
 Every smart home shopper looks for devices that improve the overall appearance of their houses.
 So it’s essential for RainMachine and Rachio to have eye-catching and attractive designs.

 What we need to write about now is the performance capabilities of our sprinkler controllers.
-It’s essential to know how well these two perform and if they can actually save us money and water.
+It’s essential to know how well these two perform and if they can save us money and water.

-Integration of Rachio and Amazon Alexa was pretty smooth and we had zero trouble with the pairing process.
+Integration of Rachio and Amazon Alexa was pretty smooth, and we had zero trouble with the pairing process.
 Another cool thing that makes Rachio attractive is the Google Home support.

 So if you own either of these two, there’s no need for you to pull out your phone and launch the apps to give commands.
-You can simply tell your voice assistant what the sprinkler controller should do.
+You can just tell your voice assistant what the sprinkler controller should do.

 Don’t be scared of mounting your Rachio outdoors.
 It’s wrapped in a weatherproof cover and can easily withstand harsh environments.

-RainMachine is not good at setting schedules and sometimes, it has trouble changing them.
+RainMachine is not good at setting schedules, and, sometimes, it has trouble changing them.
 RainMachine requires you to create schedules since it can’t do it on its own.
 You need to tell the sprinkler controller which days to water and set the length of the processes.

 5. Mobile Application